kubernetes/enhancements/keps/sig-auth/5284-constrained-impersonation/README.md

 Introduce verbs `impersonate:user-info`, `impersonate:serviceaccount` and `impersonate:scheduled-node`:
 - `impersonate:user-info` limits the impersonator to impersonate users with certain names/groups/userextras.
-The resources must be `users`/`groups`/`userextras`/`uids`.
-The resource names must be user names, group names or values in the user extras accoringly.
+The resources must be `users`/`groups`/`userextras`/`uids`. and the user must not be a node (username with a prefix of `system:nodes`) The resource names must be usernames, group names or values in the user extras accoringly.
 - `impersonate:serviceaccount` that limits the impersonator to impersonate the serviceaccount with the certain name/namespace.
 The resources must be `serviceaccounts`.
+- `impersonate:node` that limits the impersonator to impersonate the node only.
+The resource must be `nodes`, and the resourceName should be the name of the node.
+The impersonator must have this verb to impersonate a node.
 - `impersonate:scheduled-node` that limits the impersonator to impersonate the node the impersonator is running on.
 The resources must be `nodes`.